handskadi/simple_shell/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, please feel free to contact Mohamed KADI or Souhail Kadiri, the authors of this project, at [email address].
+If you have any questions or suggestions regarding this project, please feel free to contact Mohamed KADI the authors of this project, at handskadi@gmail.com